-UC Irvine Medical Center is the only healthcare provider in Orange County and Southern California to offer three FDA-approved procedures that are minimally invasive alternatives to standard surgical treatment for GERD.
-These procedures strengthen the muscle that prevents stomach contents from refluxing, or washing back, into the esophagus.
+UC Irvine Medical Center is the only healthcare provider in Orange County and Southern California to offer three procedures that are minimally invasive alternatives to standard surgical treatment for GERD.
+These FDA-approved procedures strengthen the muscle that prevents stomach contents from refluxing, or washing back, into the esophagus.
 They are:

 People of all ages can develop GERD, many for reasons that are unclear.
-However, some contributing factors include:
+However, contributing factors include:

 - Asthma medications, antihistamines, pain relievers, sedatives, antidepressants and calcium channel blockers